BMCSoftwareCTO/lift-install/README.md

                                 // from.
 It should be in this format:
                                 // "<ip:port>,<ip2:port>..."
                                 // Example: "52.27.155.9:5000,172.22.238.229:5000"
+    --default_tag <arg>         // Default tag from DockerHub to pull for both lift and spinnaker.
+For Lift images,
-    --lift_aws_url <arg>        // Internal usage.
+                                // it can be overwritten by specific urls lift_<service>_url --lift_aws_url <arg>        // Internal usage.
 For specifying aws service docker
                                 // image url.
                                 // Example: